isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-bananas/index.md

 are widely eaten at homes in cooked form or as snacks when ripe.
 It concerns many whether [bearded dragons can feed](https://pestpolicy.com/what-do-bearded-dragons-eat/) on bananas, whether ripe or raw.
 May be you even wonders if banana peels, leaves or stems can be used to feed these lizards.
 *So, can bearded dragon eat bananas?
-The direct answer is YES!� Bearded dragons will comfortably feed on bananas whether ripe or unripe.
-Bananas have rich vitamin composition (needed to boost immunity), high dietary fibers (specially unripe bananas  which prevents constipation), high potassium content (needed to regulate blood pressure and kidney stones).�*
+The direct answer is YES!
+Bearded dragons will comfortably feed on bananas whether ripe or unripe.
+Bananas have rich vitamin composition (needed to boost immunity), high dietary fibers (specially unripe bananas  which prevents constipation), high potassium content (needed to regulate blood pressure and kidney stones).*
-*Bananas have strong antioxidants (dopamine, catechins  reduces heart diseases), low salt and sugar content (especially unripe bananas- which reduces diabetes and teeth decay), low water level (that reduce over hydration) as well as rich mineral components such as folate, iron, niacin, riboflavin, magnesium, manganese & calcium, which improves growth and development of bones, tissues and organs.�*
+*Bananas have strong antioxidants (dopamine, catechins  reduces heart diseases), low salt and sugar content (especially unripe bananas- which reduces diabetes and teeth decay), low water level (that reduce over hydration) as well as rich mineral components such as folate, iron, niacin, riboflavin, magnesium, manganese & calcium, which improves growth and development of bones, tissues and organs.*

 ## Can Bearded Dragons Eat Bananas??
 7 Secrets
 **Yes, but**
 bananas shouldnt be fed as the main meal since they contain low calcium: phosphorous ratio (leads to metabolic bone disease).
 These are the key considerations in
 [caring for beaded dragons](https://www.texvetpets.org/article/bearded-dragons-cold-blooded-companions/) .
-They have relatively high sugar level (some ripe bananas � causing diabetes) as well as low glycemic index (controls carbs uptake into the bloodstream).
+They have relatively high sugar level (some ripe bananas  causing diabetes) as well as low glycemic index (controls carbs uptake into the bloodstream).
 Controlled and supplemented banana feeding is therefore required.
 ### 1. Rich Vitamin Composition
 Bananas are rich in vitamin A (10.67mg - which is necessary for normal vision, boosts reproduction and immune system), vitamin B1 (that helps in breakdown of carbohydrates to give energy on your beardie as well as boost nerve signals).
 Bananas also have vitamin B6 (0.4mg-needed for creation of red blood cells and metabolism of protein & fat) and vitamin C (8.4mg-necessary for growth & development as well as repair of all worn out body tissues).